Are you an emerging Indian classical artist in the United States? Answer our 2-minute survey so we can better serve you!

 Inaugural Presenter Roundtable Discussion

 With nearly every corner of the United States represented, administrators of small and large Indian classical arts presenting organizations gathered to discuss their greatest challenges and to share solutions.
 The conversation centered most on the problem of saturation in major cities: the need to compete for Indian audience's time and attention given the number of Indian classical events occurring at the same time.
-If you're interested in learning more, take a look at this quick summary of the discussion.
+If you're interested in learning more, take a look at this quick summary of the discussion by clicking the link on the title.

 September 26, 2024